 The Stage creates a helmet with an optimized fit.
 It uses interchangeable cheek pads so you can fit it to your face.
 And the pads are X-static, which reduces sweat and odor build up.

-The Troy Lee Designs Stage lid is a sleek looking, low profile mountain bike helmet designed for enduro riders.
-Or, alternatively, downhill riders wanting a lighter, more breathable option than a typical full-face provides.
+The Troy Lee Designs Stage lid is a sleek-looking, low profile mountain bike helmet designed for enduro riders.
+Or, alternatively, downhill riders who want a lighter, more breathable option than a typical full face provides.
 The stage is impressive as it also exceeds downhill certification requirements.

 The performance of the Stage is excellent, with great comfort, weight and ventilation.
 It may feel a little thinner than many downhill helmets, but it is certainly not flimsy!